DynFOA: Generating First-Order Ambisonics with Conditional Diffusion for Dynamic and Acoustically Complex 360-Degree Videos: Methodology

 \subsubsection{Multi-Condition Encoder and Cross-Modal Fusion}

 All conditional features are projected into a shared latent space before being injected into the diffusion U-Net.
-Modulation layers and cross-attention mechanisms fuse geometry, material, and propagation cues with descriptors of dynamic and multiple sound sources \cite{rombach2022high}.
-This cross-modal integration guides the denoising trajectory, ensuring that the generated FOA respects physical propagation constraints while maintaining perceptual consistency across time and sources.
+Modulation layers and cross-attention \cite{rombach2022high} mechanisms fuse geometry, material, and propagation cues with intermediate FOA denoising features.
+This cross-modal fusion guides the denoising trajectory, ensuring that the generated FOA respects physical propagation constraints while maintaining perceptual consistency across time and sources.
+By explicitly grounding the reverse diffusion process in these 3D physical priors, the network effectively mitigates acoustic hallucinations common in unconstrained generative models.
+Consequently, the synthesized spatial audio achieves highly accurate localization and realistic reverberation even under severe dynamic occlusion.